ethitter/View-All-Posts-Pages/README.md

 * Initial release

 ## Upgrade Notice ##

+### 0.9.2 ###
+Adds support for PHP 7.3 and fixes various PHPCS errors, neither of which should impact the plugin's functionality.

 ### 0.9.1 ###
 Security update: correct misuse of `add_query_arg()` as identified by Sucuri: https://blog.sucuri.net/2015/04/security-advisory-xss-vulnerability-affecting-multiple-wordpress-plugins.html.